r0ckL3E/odin-Sign-up-Form/README.md

-This project is intended to flex some of the new items I've been absorbing over the past few lessons in flexbox.
+This project is intended to flex some of the new items that I've been absorbing over the past few lessons in flexbox.